 - If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.

 Employer and industry links

-You have the opportunity to gain part-time employment while attending college through our links to industry.
+You will have the opportunity to gain part-time employment whilst attending college, through our links to industry.

 Making an application

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 You will receive an automated email confirming that we have received your application (remember to check your SPAM folder).

 Your application will be reviewed by the admissions team and you will either be:

 - Made a direct offer (unconditional or conditional)